powersj/powersj.io/content/post/raspbian-edit-image.md

 # Editing a Raspbian Image on Ubuntu

-I have spent a lot of time recently playing with a variety of RaspberryPi models.
-A large part of that time was spent moving a microSD card between a system to edit the image and my computer to clone it to other systems.
+I have spent a lot of time recently playing with a variety of Raspberry Pi models.
+A large part of that time was spent moving a micro-SD card between a system to edit the image and my computer to clone it to other systems.

 This post describes how to mount a Raspbian image on your local system so you can make edits to the image without needing to move it back and forth.